-An inbound number is a requirement for sending text messages in certain countries, such as the USA, Canada and France, so the contacts can unsubscribe using STOP keywords.
+An inbound number is a requirement for sending text messages in certain countries or regions, such as the USA, Canada and France, so the contacts can unsubscribe using STOP keywords.
 However, they can also be used to collect other information, such as email addresses or customer feedback.

 As a quick reminder, here is the onboarding video about Inbound SMS:

-Every country has its own specific regulation for dedicated numbers.
+Every country or region has its own specific regulation for dedicated numbers.
 Also, depending on the service you want to provide, toll-free numbers, short codes, or long codes can have different advantages from your business' perspective.
-It is your responsibility to understand and adhere to the industry and legal requirements of your destination countries (see Further compliance and best practice information).
+It is your responsibility to understand and adhere to the industry and legal requirements of your destination countries or regions (see Further compliance and best practice information).

 If you have doubts or questions regarding your local regulations, discuss with your legal or compliance team.

-If you plan to send to a country which requires an inbound number, or want to use one for other purposes, please contact Emarsys Support to enable this tab.
+If you plan to send to a country or region, which requires an inbound number, or want to use one for other purposes, please contact Emarsys Support to enable this tab.